-For the rest of the evening, Hikaru and I talk with Florence, within his home up the stairs.
-It seems so small, although I suppose most places do, compared to where we were raised, and where I eventually came to live…and yet, just the atmosphere has an aura of softness, comfort, warmth.
+For the rest of the evening, Hikaru and I converse with Florence, within his home up the stairs.
+It seems so small, although I suppose most places do, compared to where we were raised, and where I eventually came to live…and yet, just the atmosphere has an aura of warmth and safety.
 As day turns to night, the soft candlelight makes the gentle browns and reds around us even more inviting, even more peaceful.

 “Uh-huh,” Florence replies casually, “I’m surprised you feel the need to ask.”